-To support our goal to improve and protect public health, some of our work necessitates the use of animals.
-We follow the principles of the 3Rs that aim to replace, reduce and refine animal use, and animals are only used when an appropriate alternative cannot be found.
+To support our mission to improve and protect public health, some of our work requires the use of animals.
+We follow the principles of the 3Rs that aim to replace, reduce, and refine animal use, and animals are only used when an appropriate alternative cannot be found.

-The below table provides information on the number of animals used, per species, from 2014 to 2017.
+The below table provides information on the number and type of animals used from 2014 to 2022.

 These figures are submitted to the Home Office, who publish annual statistics on the use of animals in scientific research in Great Britain.
 The Home Office generally publishes their data for the previous year in July.

-In some situations, mice and rats are not suitable and larger animals may need to be used.
-For example, ferrets, sheep and turkeys are important for producing seasonal flu vaccines as they are used to prepare vital biological materials used by manufacturers and control laboratories.
+For some programmes of work, mice and rats are not suitable and larger animals may need to be used.
+For example, ferrets, sheep, and turkeys are important in supporting the global production of flu vaccines as they are used to prepare vital biological materials used by manufacturers and control laboratories.
 In doing so, we are supporting the availability of flu vaccines in the Northern and Southern hemisphere winters to protect people from the ever-changing and often life-threatening flu virus.

-The use of non-human primates, such as Macaques and Tamarins, is only undertaken when there is no other valid alternative.
+The use of non-human primates, such as macaques and tamarins, is only undertaken when there is no other valid alternative.
 Non-human primates are used to support some of our essential research into complex and deadly viruses such as HIV, Zika and more recently the Chikungunya virus infection.

 Find out more about our work to replace, reduce and refine animal use.